Palo Colorado Road Repair Project

 Monterey County Public Works quickly addressed the emergency by establishing repairs along the half mile stretch of road as it raced to develop a permanent solution that would restore the road and improve crossings at both Rocky and Brandon Creeks.
 For this critical task, the County selected Harris & Associates to provide project management, environmental documentation and permitting, surveying, geotechnical assessment, preliminary design, community outreach and final PS&E.

-With a laser focus on completing the Rocky Creek crossing before the next rainy season, the project is compressing a year and half worth of work into six months.
-The Harris team’s vast experience with post-disaster restoration gave County officials confidence they could meet this accelerated schedule.
+With a laser focus on completing the Rocky Creek crossing, the project is focusing on compressing the work timeline as much as possible to expedite this recovery effort.
+The Harris team’s vast experience with post-disaster restoration gave County officials confidence they could meet an accelerated schedule.

-Harris presented three alternatives for the Rocky Creek crossing that reflected the complexity of designing solutions for this location: a bridge slab, a box culvert and a metal arch culvert.
-The County chose the latter for ease of building and cost efficiency.
-The construction managers on the Harris team were able to provide valuable direction about feasibility during the design phase—a luxury that few firms bring to the table.
+Harris presented three alternatives for the Rocky Creek crossing that reflected the complexity of designing solutions for this location: a bridge, a box culvert and a metal arch culvert.
+The County chose the latter because it reduced environmental impacts and was more constructible given the site constraints.
+The environmental specialists and construction managers were able to provide valuable direction about reducing environmental impacts and feasibility during the design phase—a luxury that few firms bring to the table.

 During construction of the new, wider culvert, Harris will add drainage improvements and repair the road condition via stabilization and repaving.

-To expedite progress, Harris staff will draw on their thorough knowledge of the environmental permitting process, as well as our strong relationship with permitting expert, ICF Jones and Stokes.
+To expedite progress, Harris staff will draw on their thorough knowledge of the environmental permitting process, as well as our strong relationship with permitting expert, ICF.
 The Harris Team is also helping to coordinate the demands of seven state and federal agencies and laying the groundwork for the County’s eventual FEMA reimbursement.

 Beyond the Blueprints

-Installing the new culverts will require removing 11 mature redwood trees.
-By law, project stakeholders must replace these trees at a 6:1 ratio and monitor them for 5 to 10 years.
-Since the area’s canopy is dense, there is no way to plant the new trees in the immediate vicinity.
-So Harris is instead coordinating with the Big Sur Land Trust, which will plant the trees through a project that’s already part of the Soberanes Fire recovery.
+Installing the new culverts will require removing 22 trees, requiring replacement trees at a 3:1 or 10:1 ratio depending on their diameter and monitoring for 5-10 years.
+Because the site is constrained with the narrow canyon and dense tree canopy, there is no way to plant all the new trees in the immediate vicinity, so Harris is also coordinating with the Big Sur Land Trust to plant trees at their nearby mitigation site.